gameboyVito/react-native-ultimate-listview/README.md

 A high performance **FlatList** providing **customised pull-to-refresh** | **auto-pagination & infinite-scrolling** | **gridview layout** | **swipeable-row**.
 The truly ultimate version that I have done the most tricky part for you, just simply follow the instructions shown below to put it in your app.

-This is an **enhanced FlatList** with all excellent extra features, which are not provided by official version.
+This is an **enhanced FlatList** with all excellent extra features, comparing to the official version.

 *This module supports both of **iOS** and **Android** platforms.*